earthly/website/blog/_posts/2021-09-30-awk-examples.md

 Note the braces.
 This syntax will start to make sense after you see a couple of examples.

-We can selectively choose columns (which Awk calls fields):
+You can selectively choose columns (which Awk calls fields):

 ``` bash
 $ echo "one two three" | awk '{ print $1 }'